rotundasoftware/cartero/README.md

 Yes and No. They would break, but Cartero automatically scans your `.css` files for `url()` statements, and fixes their arguments so that they don't break.

-#### Is there a way to keep the watch task running even if there is a fatal error from one of the `preprocessingTasks`?
+#### The "watch" task terminates on JS/CSS errors.
+How can I keep it running through errors?

-Yes.
 Use the Grunt `--force` flag:

 	grunt cartero:dev --watch --force